-The serial Manchester interface uses a cyclic redundancy check (CRC) for data-bit error checking of all bits that follow the two synchronization bits.
+The serial Manchester interface uses a cyclic redundancy check (CRC) for data-bit error checking of all the bits coming after the two synchronization bits.
 The synchronization bits are not included in the CRC.
 The CRC algorithm is based on the polynomial:

-$$g(x) = x^3 + x + 1.$$
+$$g(x) = x^3 + x + 1$$

-The calculation is represented graphically in Figure 29.
+The calculation is represented graphically in Figure 36.
 The trailing 3 bits of a message frame comprise the CRC token.
 The CRC is initialized at 111.
 Data are fed into the CRC logic with MSB first.
 Output is sent as C2-C1-C0.

-Figure 29: Manchester CRC Calculation
+Figure 36: Manchester CRC Calculation